hitchclimber/adlist/README.md

 Thanks to the maintainers of the original lists.

-Every Saturday night, the `check_upstram.yaml` will check Stephen Black's repository for changes and update `ad_list.txt` accordingly.
+Every Saturday night, the `check_upstram.yaml` will check Steven Black's repository for changes and update `ad_list.txt` accordingly.
 I didn't spend much time checking the other lists' update schedule but checking one of the better maintained ones once a week will probably do fine.